ResetXPDR/MSFS_AutoFPS/README.md

             - TLOD activation activation method uses a Cloud Recovery TLOD 2/5 between TLOD Base Min and TLOD Top Max or + 50 over TLOD Base Min, whichever is lower.
 If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
         - MSFS 2024 only
           - Auto Settings Reduction - enabled with Max Levels: 2, Floor: Lowest, and Recovery: Ground.
 Reduction Settings Suite:
-            - IFR: Full reduction suite minus clouds (to minimise impact on user experience)
+            - IFR: Full reduction suite minus clouds (to minimise impact on user experience).
+OLOD may reduce by up to 50%, but TLOD will not reduce below TLOD Base Min when not using Auto Target FPS, as it is already very low for this flight‑type profile.
             - VFR: Flora (Trees, Plants, Grass), Ray Traced and Terrain Shadows and Displacement Mapping
           - Auto Increase Clouds - enabled
     - Expert Mode (checked)